 A well framed artwork should last a lifetime and is an investment for many years to come.

 Amber Arts offers a bespoke picture framing service, including specialist advise on the conservation of fine art prints and paintings.
-All the staff are practising artists and with their established fine art background they can offer you personal and unique advice.
+We all have a background in fine art so offer you personal and unique advice.

 framing options and prices